brewski82/pghops/README.md

 ## Unit Testing

 Using the `pghops_test` command, you can create and run simple SQL unit tests.
-You will need docker installed as the tests are run in a PostgreSQL docker container.
+You will need a docker compatible container runtime installed as the tests are run in a PostgreSQL container.
 Here's how it works:

 1. Create a directory named `tests` within your database directory.
 2. In the `tests` directory, create sql files ending in `_test.sql`.
 Usually you will want the file names to contain a number for ordering purposes, such as `01_base_test.sql`.
 3. Run `pghops_test generate`.
-This will launch a PostgreSQL docker container, run the migration, then generate companion files for each sql test file.
+This will launch a PostgreSQL container, run the migration, then generate companion files for each sql test file.
 For example, for the test file `01_base_test.sql` it will generate `01_base_expected.txt`.
 4. Review the generated expected file.
 Ensure there is no host or environment specific output, such as host names or timestamps.
 5. As your schema evolves, you can run `pghops_test run` to run your unit test.
-It will launch a new PostgreSQL docker container, run the migration, execute the unit test sql files and compare the output to the contents of the expected files.
+It will launch a new PostgreSQL container, run the migration, execute the unit test sql files and compare the output to the contents of the expected files.

 If you create many tests, you can organize them into suites by create sub-directories within the `tests` directory.
-Each suite is run within its own docker container.
+Each suite is run within its own container.

 ### Test Options